quipucords/qpc/README.md

 # qpc - RPM command line tool for quipucords
 qpc is the RPM command line tool for quipucords.
-To learn more about quipucords visit the [GitHub page](https://github.com/quipucords/qpc/).
-Documentation for qpc is available through [readthedocs](https://qpc.readthedocs.io/en/latest/).
+To learn more about quipucords visit [qpc man page](docs/source/man.rst).

 # Overview
 This *README* file contains information about the installation and development of qpc, as well as instructions about where to find basic usage, known issues, and best practices information.